KatanaGraph/katana/docs/contributing/building.rst

 .. warning::

    Not all conda installation scripts are well-behaved.
 In particular, the default behavior of the ``cudatoolkit-dev`` package's post-installation script is to write a log to the hard-coded path ``/tmp/cuda-installer.log`` and not delete it.
 Once one user on a system has written this file all other users will fail to install the package because they won't be able to write the log file.
-The recommended workaround for this is to set the ``TMP`` variable in your shell environment (if that variable is set, the script will write its log to ``$TMP/cuda-installer.log`` so you can avoid conflicts with other users).
+The only known workaround is to manually delete the log file.
+It is best practice to delete your own log file immediately after you have updated your environment.
+If you are on a system where someone else has written the log file and you can't overwrite it please contact that user to delete it.
+You may also write to sudoers@katanagraph.com.

 .. code-block:: bash

    # If you are sharing a system with other users,
-   # you will need to use the following workaround:
+   # please perform the following manual clean-up:
-   mkdir -p /tmp/$USER
-   TMP=/tmp/$USER conda env update --name katana-dev --file $SRC_DIR/conda_recipe/environment.yml
+   conda env update --name katana-dev --file $SRC_DIR/conda_recipe/environment.yml rm /tmp/cuda-installer.log

 Now, run ``cmake`` to configure your build directory and ``make`` to build Katana.